graphiti-api/graphiti/guides/concepts/backends-and-models.md

 end
 {% endhighlight %}

-This is a common ruby example. `attr_accessor` defines getters and setters for our properties, and we assign those properties in the
+This is a common Ruby example. `attr_accessor` defines getters and setters for our properties, and we assign those properties in the
 constructor: